-Tennis player.
-Martina Hingis was born on September 30, 1980, in Kosice, Slovakia.
-She was brought up in Switzerland and, playing for that country, in 1997 became the youngest singles Grand Slam tournament winner of the 20th century after her victory in the Australian Open, and the youngest-ever world number 1 when she replaced the injured Steffi Graf.
+Hingis was 15 years and nine months old when she won the 1996 Wimbledon doubles title with Helena Sukova, making her the youngest Grand Slam champion of all time.
+The following year, she became the youngest singles Grand Slam tournament winner of the 20th century after her victory in the Australian Open, and the youngest-ever world No. 1 when she replaced the injured Steffi Graf.

-Injury forced her retirement in 2003, but she returned to competitive tennis at the start of 2006 and won the Australian Open mixed doubles title (with Mahesh Bhupathi) and the Italian Open.
+Injuries forced her retirement in 2003, but she returned to competitive tennis at the start of 2006 and won the Australian Open mixed doubles title (with Mahesh Bhupathi) and the Italian Open.
 She received the Laureus World Sports award for comeback of the year in 2006.

 In late 2007, Hingis revealed she was under investigation after testing positive for cocaine at Wimbledon.
 Maintaining her innocence, the Swiss star decided to retire again rather than fight the charges.
 In January 2008, she was suspended for two years by the International Tennis Federation.

 Hingis returned to professional competition once again in 2013, this time strictly as a doubles player.
 She won the 2014 Miami Open alongside Sabine Lisicki, and reached the final of the U.S. Open that year with Flavia Pennetta.
 In early 2015, she teamed with Leander Paes to claim the mixed doubles championship at the Australian Open.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!